microcks/microcks.io/content/documentation/guides/automation/cli.md

 ## Overview

 This guide illustrates usage of `microcks-cli`, a command-line tool for interacting with Microcks APIs.
 It allows to launch tests or import API artifacts with minimal dependencies.
 It is managed and released independently of the core Microcks server components within its [own GitHub repository](https://github.com/microcks/microcks-cli).
-The CLI [connects to API](/content/documentation/guides/automation/api) and uses of [Service Account](/content/documentation/explanations/service-account) and so it's definitely worth the read 😉
+The CLI [connects to API](/documentation/guides/automation/api) and uses [Service Account](/documentation/explanations/service-account) and so it's definitely worth the read 😉

 The CLI also supports authenticated and non-authenticated mode when Microcks is deployed without Keycloak.
 You'll still have to provide client id and secret to commands but they will be ignored.
 See [issue #23](https://github.com/microcks/microcks-cli/issues/23) for more details.